joehillen/ev-fish/README.md

 [envdir](https://cr.yp.to/daemontools/envdir.html) for fish shell

-Load environment variables from directories and files.
+Load environment variables from files and directories.

 # Usage

-By default, `ev` looks for environment variable directories in `$XDG_CONFIG_HOME/env`.
-Set `EVPATH` to change this. `EVPATH` can also be a list of directories.

 ```
 $ ev -h
-Load environment variables from files and directories, like envdir

-EVPATH=/home/joe/.config/env

 Usage:
     ev [-q] PATH ...
     ev [-q] -u PATH ...

 Options:
     -q            No output
     -u PATH       Unset environment variables in PATH
     -h --help     Show this message

+EVPATH=/home/joe/.config/env
+EVPATH is the directory or list of directories where ev will search.
+PATH can be a name of a file/directory in EVPATH or a path to a file/directory.
 ```

+By default, `EVPATH` is `$XDG_CONFIG_HOME/env`.

 ## Example